AndyObtiva/are-we-there-yet/INITIAL_PLAN.md

 - MVP (Model-View-Presenter) pattern by relying on [Glimmer](https://github.com/AndyObtiva/glimmer) GUI and its [bidirectional data-binding support](https://github.com/AndyObtiva/glimmer#data-binding).
 - Progress chart will be implemented as a Gantt Chart via the [Nebula Gantt Chart SWT widget](https://www.eclipse.org/nebula/snippets.php#GanttChart).
 It will be wrapped as a [Glimmer Custom Widget Gem](https://github.com/AndyObtiva/glimmer#custom-widget-gem) first.
 - Data-storage and retrieval performance requirements are very small, so any database system would do.
-Decided to go with the Mac built-in [SQlite](https://www.sqlite.org/famous.html) and the [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord) ORM.
+Decided to go with [SQLite](https://www.sqlite.org/famous.html) (included in MacOS) and the [ActiveRecord](https://github.com/rails/rails/tree/master/activerecord) ORM.

 ## Author